Pancreatic cancer

 Individuals who are affected by at least one of the following factors are at significant risk of developing the disease:

-- Family members with pancreatic cancer – at least two first-degree or second-degree relatives with pancreatic cancer in the same family line.
+• Incidence of pancreatic cancer in a relative – at least two 1st or 2nd degree relatives in the same family line,

-- At least one of the following mutations has been detected:
+• At least one of the mutations has been proven: